• Skip to primary navigation

 Their intense flavors add complexity and balance to any dish.

-Gorgonzola and Roquefort are both versatile ingredients.
+Gorgonzola and Roquefort are both flexible ingredients.

 Gorgonzola and Roquefort differ in characteristic.